We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Cod liver oil is the oil extracted from the livers of Atlantic cod.
-It is commonly taken as a dietary supplement and is packed full of nutrients.
+It is packed full of nutrients, and a person can take it as a dietary supplement.
+The health benefits of cod liver oil include reducing inflammation, supporting eye health, and more.

 The exact concentration of nutrients in cod liver oil depends on the species of cod, or Gadus, the oil comes from.